Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Assessing the Impacts of cloud of strings and quintessence on Einstein's Field Equations

 From the equation mentioned above, it becomes apparent that for a gravitating system to be in a state of equilibrium, the force of gravity must be counter balanced by an equal pressure gradient known as the hydro-static force.

-Further, we are interested to develop gravastar structure in the background of cloud of strings and quintessence by using the exact field equations with modified matter source.
-Overall, the gravastar configuration with cloud of strings and quintessence is a fascinating model that may shed light on the nature of dark energy and the origins of the universe.
+Further, we are interested in developing gravastar structure in the background of the cloud of strings and quintessence by using the exact field equations with a modified matter source.
+Overall, the gravastar configuration with the cloud of strings and quintessence is a fascinating model that may shed light on the nature of dark energy and the origins of the universe \cite{54q,55q}.
 Gravastar is a hypothetical model that is formed from the collapse of matter in the presence of a negative pressure source which can be better explained by quintessence field.
-Quintessence is a form of dark energy that is believed to be responsible for the acceleration of the universe's expansion.
+Quintessence is a form of dark energy that is believed to be responsible for the acceleration of the universe's expansion \cite{42q}-\cite{45q}.
 In this model, the gravastar consists of a thin-shell of negative pressure, surrounded by a thick shell of ultra-relativistic cosmic string.
-The cosmic string is a hypothetical one-dimensional object that is formed from the stretching of space-time due to the presence of a concentrated mass.
-The configuration of the gravastar is such that the cosmic string provides the necessary self-gravity to support the quintessence shell.
-The negative pressure of the quintessence further contributes to the self-gravity of the system, creating a stable equilibrium.
-One interesting property of the gravastar configuration is that it can be allowed for the existence of stable orbits within the object.
-This is due to the fact that the quintessence shell exerts gravitational pull on nearby masses, while the cosmic string shell provides a repulsive force.
-The combination of these forces can be leads to the creation of a stable region within the gravastar where orbits can be maintained.
+The cosmic string is a hypothetical one-dimensional object that is formed from the stretching of space-time due to the presence of a concentrated mass. {In the gravastar structure, the quintessence shell is supported by the cosmic string, which generates the required self-gravity.
+The system's self-gravity is enhanced by the quintessence's negative pressure, which results in a stable equilibrium.
+The ability for stable orbits to occur inside the object is an intriguing feature of the gravastar structure.
+This is because the cosmic string shell generates a repulsive force, while the quintessence shell pulls on neighboring masses gravitationally.
+The combination of these forces can lead to the creation of a stable region within the gravastar where orbits can be maintained.}